otrv4/otrv4/otrv4.md

 To begin an offline conversation, a Prekey message is published to an untrusted server.
 This action is considered	 to be the start of the non-interactive DAKE.
 A Prekey message is retrieved by the party attempting to send a message to the Prekey's publisher.
-This participan, then, replies with a Non-Interactive-Auth message (created with the prekey).
+This participant, then, replies with a Non-Interactive-Auth message (created with the prekey).
 This action is considered to complete the non-interactive DAKE.